daviddwlee84/OperatingSystem/Practice/Synchronization/ReadingRoomProblem/ReadingRoomMonitor.md

 ## Problems and Answer

 1. To describe the reader, how many program do you need, and how many process do you need

+    It is able to have more than 50 reader threads.

 2. Try to describe the relationship between reader processes using P, V operation
+    * P: when they want to sit on a seat
+    * V: when they leave a seat
 3. Where is the Deadlock most likely to appear

+    If someone is going to register the seat but leave (been interrupted, like taking off the pencil).
+    Therefore, no one can adjust the sheet.
+    Or maybe leaving the reading room but forgot to inform next one to come in.

 ## Links